AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

   well, but we have tried to patch it in order to do this.
 We may still have missed some things here.

+- To autograde from the command line, add the option ``--Autograde.create_student=True`` so that it will automatically add students to the grader database.
+This happens automatically if you click the lightning bolt to autograde from the Formgrader UI.

 - nbgrader is `not secure
   <https://github.com/jupyter/nbgrader/issues/483>`__, because it runs
   the student's code as the instructor.
 Students can do all